Dąbrówka High School (Poznań): Dąbrówka School (1919-1939)

 Recruitment was based on entry exams; the girls wore black uniforms with a beret and white embroidery, the tuition fee was 110 zł.
 The mid-bourgeoisie families dominated, represented mostly by civil servants and to a lesser degree commerce.
 There were two scouting units, Sodality of Our Lady and a number of minor groups.
 At that time Dąbrówka, initially set up as a counter-offer to a Luisian tradition, started to claim the Luisenschule heritage.
-Exact motives are not clear, yet it seems that the board indented to bask in prestige of a hundred-year-old institution; in 1930 the school celebrated its centenary.
+Exact motives are not clear, yet it seems that the board intended to bask in prestige of a hundred-year-old institution; in 1930 the school celebrated its centenary.
 In 1933 the establishment acquired a rural estate in Czernice in the Zielonka Forest, destination of frequent holiday trips later on.
 The school operated until the German conquest of Poznań in 1939; initially the premises hosted Wehrmacht units, later they were handed over to Frauendienst.